Divya Nag: Early life and education

+At Stanford

-Nag was accepted to Stanford University in 2009 and pursued her undergraduate degree in bioengineering and medical anthropology.
-She immediately started research in the lab of Joseph Wu studying stem cells, their induction, and their potential use in transplantation.
+Nag was accepted to Stanford University in 2009 to pursue an undergraduate degree in bioengineering and medical anthropology.
+She began research in the lab of Joseph C. Wu, studying stem cells, their induction, and their potential use in transplantation.
 She also explored various aspects of cardiovascular disease.
-Within one year she had dozens of publications and had begun to work alongside Wu and two other Stanford professors, Andrew S. Lee and Robert C. Robbins to create a drug testing platform where rapid assessment of the efficacy of drugs on human heart tissue could be tested to expedite both drug discovery and patient treatment.
-They founded the company Stem Cell Theranostics in 2011 to begin to put their ideas to use in the healthcare sphere.
-One year later, Nag founded StartX Med, a spin-off of the accelerator program StartX at Stanford in order to help students like herself begin the process of biotechnology innovation and healthcare entrepreneurship.
+Nag began to work alongside Wu and Stanford professor Robert Robbins and Wu laboratory MD-PhD trainee in Chemical Systems Biology, Andrew Lee, to create a drug testing platform where rapid assessment of drug candidate safety and efficacy could be performed on stem cell-derived human heart tissue, with the aim of expediting drug discovery.
+With the more senior Robbins, Wu, and Lee, Nag participated in the launch of the company Stem Cell Theranostics (various sources state 2011-2013 founding dates), to begin commercializing the Wu and Robbins technologies.

+One year later, Nag co-founded StartX Med with Andrew Lee, a spin-off of the accelerator program StartX at Stanford in order to help students like herself begin the process of biotechnology innovation and healthcare entrepreneurship.

-By 2012, Nag was heavily involved in both Stem Cell Theranostics and StartX Med so she decided to discontinue her studies at Stanford to lead her company and organization at the age of 20.
+By 2012, Nag was heavily involved in both Stem Cell Theranostics and StartX Med so she decided to discontinue her studies at Stanford, at the age of 20.